 V8 Supercars Live Streaming and a Free Trial

-This season there will be five live events on Free to Air, but as seen in the TV schedule below the promo, Fox Sports 5 will provide the most complete V8 coverage including every practice session, qualifying event and featured race shown live, as well as unique camera angles, spectacular graphics and greater access to the drivers and their teams.
+This season there will be five live events on Free to Air, but as seen in the TV schedule below the promo, Fox Sports 5 will provide the most complete V8 coverage including every practice session, qualifying event and featured race shown live, with many events Ad-Free, as well as unique camera angles, spectacular graphics and greater access to the drivers and their teams.

-So if you’re a resident of Australia check out the Foxtel Now 2-weeks Free live TV trial, which is available to EVERYONE and will televise the Sandown 500 (September 15-17) online*, as well as offering live V8 Supercars streaming to eligible mobile devices through Foxtel Go within minutes of getting started.
+So if you’re a resident of Australia check out the Foxtel Now 2-weeks Free live TV trial, which is available to EVERYONE and will televise the Newcastle 500 (November 24-26) online*, as well as offering live V8 Supercars streaming to eligible mobile devices through Foxtel Go within minutes of getting started.

 V8 Supercars 2017 TV Fixtures